yuichiis/rindow-operatorovl/README.md

 - Extract the zip file
 - Copy DLL file to the PHP extension directory.
 - Add the "extension=rindow_operatorovl" entry to php.ini

+### Install for macOS

+- Extract the zip file
+- Copy .so file to the PHP extension directory.
+- Add the "extension=rindow_operatorovl" entry to php.ini

 How to build from source code on Windows
 ========================================